LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ```

-One problem, is the parts of the (+mrp)-library that require direct access to external hardware.
+One problem are the parts of the (+mrp)-library that require direct access to external hardware.
 These are, for example, the *MRPHal* and *MRPHalRest* modules, which are required to read out sensors connected via the network.
 Two different approaches are used here.
 In the case of local development, the test runs are carried out on a (+pc) that can reach the network hardware and thus the test run could be carried out with real data.